-A School Resource Officer (SRO) is assigned to each campus.
+A School Resource Officer (SRO) is assigned to each campus (shared between Junior High and High Schools).
 The SROs form relationships with students, provide intervention to assist students, and assist staff with difficult situations.
 In the case of an emergency or threat, the Sheriffs’ Department is alerted immediately and can be counted on to have one of the best response times of any law enforcement department in the state.
 All of our safety protocols have been developed in collaboration with the SCV Sheriff’s Department.

 Each school campus is fenced and staffed with a team of campus supervisors who oversee the safe ingress and egress of students, staff, and visitors.
 The gates to the campuses are locked during instructional time and typically only unlocked when students are leaving campus for lunch or leaving school at the end of the day.
 Visitors are directed to the office to check-in.
 LOCK DOWN PROTOCOLS